Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Prerequisites/Introduction.md

 This module contains the prerequisites of the Hamiltonian package.

 The constants, types, macros, functions or submodules defined in this module will **NOT** be exported by the package.
 Instead, they serve as the prerequisites and fundamentals.
-The range of the contents are quite wide, but basically, they fall into 3 categories:
+The range of the contents are quite wide, but basically, they fall into 2 categories:
 * Global constants and miscellaneous tiny useful functions;
-* Generic functions that are extended by other parts of the package;
 * Basic data structures as supplements to the Julia.Base and other common packages.
-The first category is contained in the main body of this module, while the others come in separate submodules.
+The first category is contained in the main body of this module, while the other comes in separate submodules.

 ## Constants and functions